Picture of Dom Elias a.k.a. Dominik Elias Schlienger

-I am a composer/researcher with a keen interest in the role of technology in sonic arts and society.
-I am a music-technology practitioner and developer, and I have taught workshops and classes in music technology and free improvisation for over 10 years.
+I am a musician/researcher with a keen interest in the role of technology in sonic arts and society.
+I am a grass-roots musician and a music-technology practitioner and developer, and I have taught creative workshops and classes in music technology and free improvisation for over 10 years.
 My research explores ethical implications of technology in the sonic arts and the possibilities of sustainable practices in music technology.

-As a musician/composer, I try to share with the listener things/thoughts/moments which touch me and move me in that peculiar ephemeral/eternal way only sound can.
+Through my musical work, I try to share with the listener things/thoughts/moments which touch me and move me in that peculiar ephemeral/eternal way only sound can.
 In participatory practices that is easier: as participants, we share those moments' creation.
-In composed forms I rely on shared idioms to pave the way, on the co-creations of our sonic past.
+Whereas in composed forms I rely on shared idioms to pave the way, on the co-creations of our sonic pasts.

 3.141 is a composition/installation/performance for 16 channel hemispheric dome, recorded viola (fixed media), cor anglais and violoncello in 3 parts.